-In a concerted effort to address the fifth question above, a study was initiated to determine the effectiveness of the Navy lookout team, including lookouts in the pilot house, on the bridge wings, on the fantail, and/or the forward lookout on the flying bridge.
-Trained biologists were utilized for the study to collect data that would characterize the likelihood of detecting marine species in the field from a U.S. Navy frigate (FFG).
-The University of St. Andrews, Scotland, under contract to the U.S. Navy, developed the protocol used for the study.
-The results gathered were the first attempt to implement this new protocol; therefore, recommendations for ways to improve the protocol are an important part in the outcome of this study.
+In a concerted effort to address the fourth question above, a study was initiated to determine the effectiveness of the Navy lookout team, including lookouts in the pilot house, on the bridge wings, and/or the forward lookout on the flying bridge.
+Trained biologists were utilized for the study to collect data that would characterize the likelihood of detecting marine species in the field from a U.S. Navy destroyer (DDG).
+The University of St. Andrews, Scotland, under contract to the U.S. Navy, developed an initial protocol for use during this study.
+Changes to the protocol were required during the initial implementation of this protocol.
+As such, the MMOs modified the protocol as necessary.
+The results gathered were the first attempt to implement this new protocol on a DDG; therefore, recommendations for ways to improve the protocol are an important part in the outcome of this study.
 Data collected will be combined with future monitoring efforts in order to determine the effectiveness of Navy lookout teams as a whole, rather than specific to each vessel.

-As part of this data collection effort, four U.S. Navy civilian MMOs (Amy Farak, Sean Hanser, Anurag Kumar, and Julie Rivers) participated in a Submarine Commanders Course (SCC) from 16-20 February, 2010.
-Additionally, other unit level training was conducted from 21-22 February during which additional data were collected.
-These MMOs were stationed aboard an FFG, hereafter referred to as FFG A. The goals of the SCC monitoring and this study were:
+As part of this data collection effort, four U.S. Navy civilian MMOs (Ms. Amy Farak, Dr. Sean F. Hanser, Mr. Anurag Kumar, and Ms. Toni Mizerek) participated in a Southeastern Antisubmarine Warfare Integrated Training Initiative (SEASWITI) on 15-19 March 2010.
+These

+MMOs were stationed aboard a DDG, hereafter referred to as DDG A. The goals of the SEASWITI monitoring and this study were:

 - 1. Collect data to assess the effectiveness of the Navy lookout team. - 2.
-Obtain data to characterize the possible exposure of marine species to MFAS. - 3.
-Achieve close coordination between the contracted aerial survey team, Navy aircraft on the range, range control, and the MMO team aboard FFG A to facilitate maximizing survey time and project safety.
+Obtain data to characterize the possible exposure of marine species to MFAS.